phamngocsonls/cloudflare-warp-gui-linux/README.md

 ![two icons sets screenshots](warp-gui-8-icons.png)

-There are two sets of icons: the second one is for Debian integration in "main".
+There are two sets of icons: the second one is for Debian integration in "*main*" repository.

 ----